 Emergency services – Emergency room and transportation costs

-Is it Mandatory to Have Health Insurance in 2021?
+Is it Mandatory to Have Health Insurance?

 The short answer is, “it depends.”
 In 2019, the individual mandate, which required all individuals to have health insurance or pay a fee, was removed at a federal level.
 This means that individuals are no longer subject to a penalty if they did not elect health insurance.